lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN Statistics](http://unstats.un.org/unsd/methods/m49/m49regin.htm) site for countries' regional, and sub-regional codes.

-All the data is all publicly available already, just not in a single and ready-to-use form.

 ### What's available?

 The data is available in